gershnik/BetterWiFiNINA/README.md

 This library provides `WiFiMbedTLSSocket` class that connects `WiFiSocket` with Mbed TLS and allows you to create either SSL clients or servers.

+The [WiFiMbedTLSServer](examples/WiFiMbedTLSServer) example demonstrates how to create an SSL server using `WiFiMbedTLSSocket`.

 ## Docs and examples

 Documentation for this library reflects the new APIs and is available at https://gershnik.github.io/BetterWiFiNINA/index.html.